 McDonald's (MCD) Stock Sinks As Market Gains: What You Should Know

-Prior to today's trading, shares of the world's biggest hamburger chain had gained 1.85% over the past month.
-This has lagged the Retail-Wholesale sector's gain of 2.17% and outpaced the S&P 500's gain of 1.82% in that time.
+Coming into today, shares of the world's biggest hamburger chain had gained 2.49% in the past month.
+In that same time, the Retail-Wholesale sector gained 4.61%, while the S&P 500 gained 3.81%.

-Investors will be hoping for strength from MCD as it approaches its next earnings release.
-The company is expected to report EPS of $1.96, down 0.51% from the prior-year quarter.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $5.30 billion, up 2.64% from the year-ago period.
+Wall Street will be looking for positivity from MCD as it approaches its next earnings report date.
+On that day, MCD is projected to report earnings of $1.96 per share, which would represent a year-over-year decline of 0.51%.
+Meanwhile, our latest consensus estimate is calling for revenue of $5.30 billion, up 2.69% from the prior-year quarter.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $7.84 per share and revenue of $21.03 billion.
-These totals would mark changes of -0.76% and +0.04%, respectively, from last year.
+For the full year, our Zacks Consensus Estimates are projecting earnings of $7.84 per share and revenue of $21.04 billion, which would represent changes of -0.76% and +0.06%, respectively, from the prior year.

 Investors should also note any recent changes to analyst estimates for MCD.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
 As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Within the past 30 days, our consensus EPS projection has moved 0.09% higher.
-MCD is currently a Zacks Rank #3 (Hold).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate has moved 0.07% higher within the past month.
+MCD currently has a Zacks Rank of #3 (Hold).

-Valuation is also important, so investors should note that MCD has a Forward P/E ratio of 25.24 right now.
-This valuation marks a premium compared to its industry's average Forward P/E of 23.74.
+Valuation is also important, so investors should note that MCD has a Forward P/E ratio of 25.16 right now.
+Its industry sports an average Forward P/E of 23.71, so we one might conclude that MCD is trading at a premium comparatively.

 The Zacks Industry Rank gauges the strength of our industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.